 In addition, the Palm Beach Post reported Thursday that employees were seen leaving the company's corporate headquarters "en masse."

 On Friday, the company officially filed for Chapter 7 bankruptcy in federal court in Florida.
-It stated in court documents it owes between $50-$100 million, and only has between $1-$10 million in assets.
+It stated in court documents it owes between $50 million and $100 million, and only has between $1 million and $10 million in assets.

 Brides and bridesmaids who spoke with BuzzFeed News said they have received no word from the company about what is going on.
 Take Kodi Burdsall from Indiana, who bought her Alfred Angelo dress from a local boutique.